end2endzone/libArgvCodec/README.md

 * Bulletproof application againts command line injection attacks.

 Limitations:
 * The library can be compiled in Linux.
-However, the current encoders/decoders does not support Linux command line parameters.
+However, the current encoders/decoders does not support Linux terminal parameters.